Eatonville residents speak out against sale of land where oldest Black school used to stand

 “There were conversations with Mary McLeod Bethune and Bethune, University.
 I'm not sure if it was called Bethune Cookman at that time, but the idea was that they might create a satellite campus in Eatonville," said French.
 "That did not come to fruition.
 And so a decision was made to transfer the property to Orange County Public Schools.”

-During the pandemic, the school which had already been shut down in the early 2000s was demolished.
+During the pandemic, the school which had already been shut down in the mid 2000s was demolished.
 All that’s left is 100 acres of mostly barren land where the school once stood.

 Orange County Public Schools has already started the process to sell the land to a developer that would turn it into mixed housing for local residents.